- The Academic Program

 |GPA on the |

-At the end of each quarter, students are eligible to be placed on the honor roll.
+At the end of each semester, students are eligible to be placed on the honor roll.

 A student's numerical average in each class are added together and divided by the total number of courses the student has taken.
 This determines the grade point average.